m-viehl/lunar-cave/README.md

 - Run `./build.sh`
 - Visit the displayed URL.

-# Build for testing
+# Build

+## For development
-Just run `build.sh` and visit the displayed local URL.
+Just run `./build.sh` and visit the displayed URL.

+## For production
+Run `./build.sh production`, which will place output files in the `build/` directory.
+These files can then be served.
+(E.g. by using the `./put_online.sh` script.)

 # Changelog
 This changelog is for user-visible features, not internal improvements.

+## Version 0, 2022-03-01
+- Playable game different from the current "lunar cave" game
+- No cave, but a landscape with landing areas

 ## Version 1.0, 2022-03-11
-Basic version, game is playable
+- Basic version of the "lunar cave" game
+- Add cave
+- New filled drawing style instead of lines
+- No "user interface" whatsoever

 ## Version 1.1, 2022-05-03
 - Allow to draw construction lines